keesschollaart81/case.schollaart.net/_drafts/2019-10-27-device-offline-detection-with-durable-entities.md

 When a device turns offline, there will be no message in the 'OfflineAfter' time period causing the message to be released from the TimeoutQueue.
 This will trigger another normal client function (`HandleOfflineMessage`) which will invoke the `DeviceTimeout()` method on our DeviceEntity.

+### Read and use the state

+//todo client function to retrieve state

 ### Status Changes & Dashboard

 The DeviceEntity is responsible to publish status changes, there a dozen way one can do that, for this demo I chose Azure SignalR Service.
 It's really easy to publish messages to SignalR using the output bindings.
 I also expose the negotiate endpoint that SignalR clients neeed in my Azure Functions app.
 This way, my entire app can run self contained within serverless infrastructure.